jdevstatic-tutorials/content-dev-workflow/README.md

 This is still a draft even though
 I am using the `main` branch because this is still private.
-The default `README.md` is the page actually and it should be the only one for my content.
+The default `README.md` is the actual page and it should be the only one for my content.
+If the tutorial or lesson is very long, it can simple have a TOC with hyperlinks.

 Then, say, I feel that I'm done with the content, this time, of course,